Support for Attention Research Update is provided

 treatment approach for some children with ADHD.

-only, and is not a substitute for professional medical advice.
-Although
+purposes only, and is not a substitute for professional medical advice.

-newsletter sponsors offer products and services that I believe will be of
+Although newsletter sponsors offer products and services that I believe will

-interest to subscribers, sponsorship of Attention Research Update does not
+be of interest to subscribers, sponsorship of Attention Research Update does

-constitute a specific endorsement or guarantee of any company's product or
+not constitute a specific endorsement or guarantee of any company's product